Treatment for shingles can help ease your symptoms until the condition improves. In many cases shingles gets better within around two to four weeks.

 It may take several weeks before you start to feel the antidepressants working, although this is not always the case.

-Anticonvulsants are most commonly used to control seizures (fits) caused by epilepsy, but they are also useful in relieving nerve pain.
+Anticonvulsants are most commonly used to control fits (seizures) caused by epilepsy, but they're also useful in relieving nerve pain.

 Gabapentin and pregabalin are the most commonly prescribed anticonvulsants for shingles pain.